kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

 ## Install Node Red

 One script to rule them all.
+Copy and run at the command prompt.
+No sudo access needed.

 ```
 bash <(curl -sL https://raw.githubusercontent.com/node-red/linux-installers/master/deb/update-nodejs-and-nodered)